aaltsys/doc-develop/3_learn/01_shell.rst

 .. _shell:

 #############################
-Shell Script Programming
+Meet the Linux Shell
 #############################

-The Linux Shell
+What Shell Does All Day
 =============================

-Every operating system has an interpreter loop which does one of two things: it receives user input events and processes them, and/or it interprets and executes text commands.
+Every interactive operating system has a program which does one of two things: it receives user input events and processes them, and/or it interprets and executes commands.
 A Linux/Unix **shell** is a system program which interprets and executes commands which may be input at a console, read from a file, or passed through a data stream.

 Command shells are not necessarily interpreted programming languages:
 Microsoft's COMMAND.COM for MS_DOS certainly is not.
 But it so happens that Unix terminal shells are examples of structured REPL programming languages (see :ref:`history`).
-So learning shell scripting is a good way to learn programming in general, provided you do not whack your operating system in the process.
+Learning shell scripting is a good way to learn programming in general.
+(Just don't whack your operating system in the process.)

 Why You Should Care
 =============================